khaledbashir/the11-dev/FINAL-STAND-FIX-COMPLETE-OCT27.md

 **Expected:** `{ "enhancedPrompt": "..." }` with detailed, enhanced version

 **In UI:**
-- Click ✨ button in floating AI bar or agent sidebar
+- Click ✨ button in floating AI bar, dashboard sidebar, or editor sidebar
-- Should NOT show 404 error
+- Should NOT show 400 error
 - Should return enhanced prompt text
 - Should show "Prompt enhanced" toast